Drug & Alcohol Rehab, Detox & Treatment Resources

 Residential treatment programs go by many names; retreat-based and inpatient care are just a couple.
-Participating in retreat-based care will require your full attention.
-Patients reside onsite at the clinic and remain living at the program facility until your rehabilitation is ready to move onto the stage of aftercare.
+Participating in residential care will require your full attention.
+Patients reside onsite at the clinic and remain living at the program facility until your rehabilitation is ready to move onto the stage of treatment.

 Partial hospitalization programs are facilities that house you during the vulnerable phase of detoxification and then you will return home and commute to the clinic for all of your treatments.
-Partial hospitalization programs typically mirror residential treatment programs in their therapeutic approaches to Use disorders.
+Partial hospitalization programs typically mirror residential treatment programs in their therapeutic approaches to substance use disorders.

 Outpatient treatment programs are flexible and useful for people who cannot afford to take a time out from their responsibilities to their family, career or education.
 During treatment in an outpatient program, patients will reside at their homes.
 Outpatient treatment programs do not provide a protective barrier from outside influences or enabling individuals.
 While outpatient treatment programs are flexible and share many characteristics with retreat-based and partial hospitalization facilities, they cannot supply the time or distance that aids recovery.

 Detoxification is what most people think of when recovery is mentioned or discussed.
 Detox is the process of expelling all the misused substances from your body.
-This cleansing process doesn’t mean you’re cured.
+This cleansing process doesn’t mean you’re totally healed from addiction.
 Detoxification is simply a step in your recuperation and a chronic condition like use disorders require multiple approaches to treat multiple symptoms.

 Detoxification has gotten a bad rap, but the scientific study of this disease has proven fruitful with several medication-assisted treatments (MATs) like buprenorphine or naltrexone.
 The MATs let patients concentrate on their mental and spiritual needs, instead of experiencing uncomfortable withdrawal symptoms.

-Recovery is mostly done in fellowships like Alcoholics Anonymous, Narcotics Anonymous and SMART Recovery meetings.
+Recovery can be maintained in fellowships like Alcoholics Anonymous, Narcotics Anonymous and SMART Recovery meetings.
 These groups are the bedrock of aftercare and will be the foundation of your support system throughout your rehabilitation.
 Aftercare is crucial to coping with the chronic condition of misusing substances.

 Alcoholics Anonymous (AA) Meetings